Wednesday, 12 December 2012

 Ingredients:

-500 ml of tomato sauce with onions and basil (use a good quality one like Loyd Grossman)
+500 ml tomato sauce with onions and basil (use a good quality one like Loyd Grossman)

-200 grams of minced meat (use more you if you like it meaty)
+200 grams minced meat (use more if you prefer it meatier)

-1,5 cup of mixed frozen vegetables (peas, carrots and sweet corn)
+1.5 cups mixed frozen vegetables (peas, carrots, and sweet corn)

 1 tsp dried parsley